Statutory Sick Pay reform unpacked: Top 10 questions from HR

 9. How do we reduce the risk of tribunals?

-Drawing on experience, Stefan explained that the risk of tribunals can be reduced by managing absence confidently, fairly and consistently.
-While managers may be hesitant where disability, neurodiversity, or mental health concerns are involved, these factors do not prevent appropriate absence management.
+Tribunal risk can be reduced by managing absence confidently, fairly and consistently.
+While managers may feel cautious where disability, neurodiversity, or mental health conditions are involved, these factors do not prevent appropriate absence management.

-The key is being able to demonstrate that reasonable adjustments have been made, such as applying more lenient triggers for disability‑related absence, which strengthens an employer’s position in defending discrimination claims.
+The key is being able to demonstrate that reasonable adjustments have been made, such as applying more lenient triggers for disability‑related absence.
+This significantly strengthens an employer’s position in defending discrimination claims.

-Where disability is not a factor, organisations should rely on clear absence triggers, employee awareness, appropriate warnings, and consistent treatment across comparable cases to minimise tribunal risk.
+Where disability is not a factor, organisations should rely on clear absence triggers, employee awareness, appropriate warnings and consistent treatment across comparable cases.

 10. We have little bandwidth in the team.
 How do we deal with an increase in sickness absence?

-Rena emphasised that managers and HR teams already stretched, so organisations need the right tools to reduce reliance on internal HR teams.
-This includes equipping managers with clear, accessible policies, training on what is changing and practical guidance so they can handle absence cases confidently, sensitively and proactively.
+With managers and HR teams already stretched, organisations need the right tools and support to reduce reliance on internal HR capacity.
+This includes providing managers with clear, accessible policies, targeted training on what is changing, and practical guidance so they can handle absence cases confidently and sensitively.

-Technology like our empower® platform used by Starbucks UK streamlines processes and supports proactive absence management.
-Requests for external ER support are also increasing as this helps to absorb increased ER caseloads, fill capacity gaps and reduce the risk of burnout, especially as HR teams are being hit hardest by absence.
+Technology, like our empower® platform, can help streamline ER case management processes and support proactive absence management, while external employee relations support helps to absorb increased caseloads, fill capacity gaps and reduce the risk of burnout within internal HR teams – this is vital considering HR teams are being hit hardest by absence in the UK.

 Get ahead of SSP reform: On-demand webinar